-Nokia CEO is already up for replacement according to reports and the release of Nokia’s figures is not going to help the current Nokia CEO Olli-Pekka Kallasvuo with his case.
+Nokia CEO is already up for replacement according to reports, and the release of Nokia’s figures is not going to help the current Nokia CEO Olli-Pekka Kallasvuo with his case.

 Nokia’s own reports last year noted that 2009 was a tough economic environment, with Nokia handsets being €64 in 2009, which dipped to €62 in the first quarter of 2010.
+This decline in average selling prices reflects the intense competition in the mobile phone market, particularly from emerging smartphone manufacturers who have been rapidly gaining market share.

 The mobile phone manufacturer has issued two profit warnings within the last three months and has already been restructuring its management in an attempt to turn the tide.
-Olli-Pekka Kallasvuo has said that the speculation surrounding his replaced isn’t doing Nokia any favours and he’s determined that it “must be brought to an end one way or another.”
+Olli-Pekka Kallasvuo has said that the speculation surrounding his replacement isn’t doing Nokia any favours and he’s determined that it “must be brought to an end one way or another.”

 Via Engadget